Web Fonts Cheat Sheet: Free Google Fonts Alternatives to Futura and the Like

 Free Source Sans Pro Instead of FF Meta Web Pro

 The FF Meta is a Sans Serif typeface created by Erik Spiekermann.
 It’s normally used in signage and a wide range of product labeling.
-If you need a free Google font similar to FF Meta, consider Source Sans Pro.
+If you need a free font alternative from Google that’s similar to FF Meta, consider Source Sans Pro.
 This Sans Serif typeface designed by Paul D. Hunt is a great choice for user interfaces.

 Roboto as an Alternative Google Font for FF DIN

 FF DIN is a best-selling typeface created by Dutch type designer Albert-Jan Pool, and includes almost 60 styles.
-Roboto is a Google font similar to DIN.
+Roboto is a Google alternative that can replace the DIN font.
 Designed by Christian Robertson, Roboto has mostly geometric forms.

 Premium Poster Bodoni VS Free Abril Fatface